-The PCIe-XVC-VSEC has been integrated into the PCIe example design as part of the Advanced settings for the Ultrascale+ PCIe Integrated Block IP.
+The PCIe-XVC-VSEC has been integrated into the PCIe example design as part of the Advanced settings for the UltraScale+[TM] Integrated Block for PCIe IP.
 This section provides instruction of how to generate the PCIe example design with the PCIe-XVC-VSEC, and then debug the FPGA through PCIe using provided XVC drivers and software.
 This is an example for using XVC in customer applications.
 The FPGA design, driver, and software elements will need to be integrated into customer designs.